Fraser Horsfall

-Fraser Matthew Horsfall (born 12 November 1996) is an English professional footballer who plays for Stockport County, as a defender.
+Fraser Matthew Horsfall (born 12 November 1996) is an English professional footballer who plays as a centre-back for Blackpool.

 Career

 Born in Huddersfield, Horsfall began his senior career at Huddersfield Town, having graduated through the academy at the club after joining in 2004.
 Horsfall was subsequently sent out on loan to Trafford, Stalybridge Celtic, Salford City and Gateshead, before signing on loan for Kidderminster Harriers.
 In December 2017, after 16 National League North appearances, Horsfall joined Kidderminster on a permanent deal.
 During his time at Kidderminster, Horsfall was called up to the England C squad twice.
 In July 2019, Horsfall signed for Football League club Macclesfield Town.
 He signed for Northampton Town in August 2020.

 In June 2022 it was announced that he would sign for Stockport County on a free transfer on 1 July 2022.

+On 20 May 2025, the club announced it had offered the player a new contract.
+He declined this offer, instead opting to sign for Blackpool.
+The deal, a four-year contract, was completed on 1 July.

 Personal life

 During his youth footballing career, Horsfall played youth cricket in his hometown of Halifax for Sowerby Bridge Church Institute.